denis-stepanov/advent/README.md

 * `o` - weak match (quite normal on any input)
 * `O` - strong match, also called a "hit".
 When a hit happens, AdVent prints hit details and may take some action on a TV

-There is no standard way of exiting the application, as it is designed to run forever.
+There is no standard way of exiting the application, as it is designed to run forever (this should be somewhat alleviated with issue [#8](https://github.com/denis-stepanov/advent/issues/8)).
 If you need to exit, press `Ctrl-C`; if that does not work, try harder with `Ctrl-\`.

 The default TV control is `pulseaudio`; you can alter this with `-t` option; e.g. `-t harmonyhub` will select HarmonyHub control instead.